Stephen1203/WhereRU/README.md

-# RFID Indoor Localization Dataset
+# RFID Indoor Localization Dataset for WhereRU System

 ## Overview

-This dataset supports research on privacy-sensitive indoor localization using RFID technology, specifically for the "WhereRU" system.
-It contains RSSI (Received Signal Strength Indicator) values collected from a grid of passive RFID tags when a person stands at different locations with different orientations.
+This dataset supports research on privacy-sensitive indoor localization using RFID technology, specifically for the "WhereRU" system - a novel multimodal indoor localization system that integrates RFID with ultrasonic technologies through a hierarchical fusion framework.
+It contains RSSI (Received Signal Strength Indicator) values collected from a grid of passive RFID tags when a person stands at different locations with different orientations, enabling high-precision localization while preserving privacy.

 ## Data Collection Setup